vprtwn/MusicKit/README.md

 # MusicKit

-MusicKit is a Swift framework for programmatically interacting with musical abstractions.
+MusicKit is a framework and DSL for manipulating musical abstractions in Swift.

 ```swift
 let C5 = Pitch(midi: 72)